-- The "priming" of the last symbol of w_i ensures that M' knows which symbol is under the cursor for each simulated string.^a - We use the primed version of the first symbol of w_i (so \triangleright becomes \triangleright'). - Recall the requirement on p.
-20 that $\delta(q, \triangleright) = (p, \triangleright, \rightarrow)$ so that the cursor is not allowed to move to the left of \triangleright . - So the single cursor of M' can move between the simulated strings of M.
+- The "priming" of the last symbol of w_i ensures that M' knows which symbol is under each cursor of M.^a - The first symbol of w_i is the primed version of \triangleright : \triangleright' . - Recall TM cursors are not allowed to move to the left of \triangleright (p.
+21). - Now the cursor of M' can move between the simulated strings of M.